pooyanjamshidi/pooyanjamshidi.github.io/index.md

 <tbody>
     <tr>
         <td> <span class="label success">08/30/22</span></td>
-        <td> A new version of <a href="https://arxiv.org/pdf/2001.06588.pdf">FlexiBO</a>, a <strong>Decoupled Cost-Aware Multi-Objective Optimization</strong> Approach for Deep Neural Networks, with some new proofs and connections with multi-objective optimization theory is on ArXiv!
+        <td> A new version of <a href="https://arxiv.org/pdf/2001.06588.pdf">FlexiBO</a>, a <strong>Decoupled Cost-Aware Multi-Objective Optimization Approach for Deep Neural Networks</strong>, with some new proofs is on ArXiv!
 Well done, Shahriar!
         </td>
     </tr>
     <tr>